datur/datur/README.md

 ## What I'm working on

-- I'm currently learning full stack JavaScript, Docker, and
+- I'm currently learning full stack JavaScript, Docker, and, Algorithm Visualisation
-- I'm currently working on a portfolio website and learning GANs
+- I'm currently working on a personal website
 - My goal is to contribute to more Open Source Projects this year
-- Fun facts

 ### Get in touch: